STEVE INSKEEP, Host:

-Dean DAVID KEYES (Math and Computer Science, KAUST): You can purchase good friends, and we've purchased, if you will, a lot of very good friends.
+DAVID KEYES: You can purchase good friends, and we've purchased, if you will, a lot of very good friends.

-Mr. LUCA PASSONE (Student, KAUST): We have a cinema, we have a beach, sports centers, multiple gyms.
+LUCA PASSONE: We have a cinema, we have a beach, sports centers, multiple gyms.
 We are very, very lucky to have so many things available for us.

-Mr. CHRISTOPHER SANDS (Public Relations, KAUST): Because the king's vision has always been to try to go back to what was the original house of wisdom, intellectual inquiry and groundbreaking science and technology are deeply integrated with the values of Islam.
+CHRISTOPHER SANDS: Because the king's vision has always been to try to go back to what was the original house of wisdom, intellectual inquiry and groundbreaking science and technology are deeply integrated with the values of Islam.

 INSKEEP: This is NPR News.